Care Practice: Recipes for Resilience | Review

 The first Care Practice session started with embodied writing exercises led by Finnish performance and visual artist Ana Teo Ala-Ruona and dramaturg and writer Elina Minn.
 Writing together can create a sense of solidarity and comfort: everyone has his or her own space, but the mere fact that everyone is writing together at the same time connects and creates a space of solidarity.
 The first ten-minute writing exercise, The Magic Words, invited the writer to look for words that bring pleasure.
 The writer was invited to explore words that sound appealing, to utter them while writing them down, to look for words that bring pleasurable memories or images to mind.

 The writing exercises were followed by a listening exercise and a discussion led by choreographer and artistic director Sonya Lindfors and writer and artist Willa Koerner.
 How do we create spaces to dream?
-And what role does our own individual voice play?
-Can we find balance between remaining silent, listening to the other, and voicing our own beliefs and truths?
+And what role does our voice play?
+Can we find a balance between remaining silent, listening to the other, and voicing our own beliefs and truths?
 Lindfors reflected on Audre Lorde’s essay Turning Silence into Language and Action, discussing what the function of the individual is in translating silence into language.
 The core questions posed during the discussion revolved around creating spaces to make our voice heard, contributing to both individual and collective growth.
-How do we create spaces to dream by living and speaking our own truths?
+How do we create spaces to dream by living and speaking our truths?
 Can we listen without feeling the need to constantly understand, giving space to show solidarity?
-During the listening exercise, which included listening to a twelve-minute sound piece by Zen Jefferson which featured a poem by Pat Parker, the participants were invited to listen with their whole body to create a multisensory experience and explore the limits of your own ability to listen.
+During the listening exercise, which included listening to a twelve-minute sound piece by Zen Jefferson which featured a poem by Pat Parker, the participants were invited to listen with their whole body to create a multisensory experience and explore the limits of their ability to listen.

-Within the space of this first Care Practice session, the participants and presenters created their own spaces to dream, in freedom and in solidarity.
+Within the space of this first Care Practice session, the participants and presenters created their own spaces to dream, in freedom and solidarity.

 Building Caring Communities

-The community chorus was followed by a discussion led by Mandy Harris Williams of Women’s Center for Creative Work and Helsinki’s Feminist Culture House (FCH), an intersectional feminist organisation that supports people of colour and trans, non-binary, gender non-conforming, black, disabled or immigrant artists in Finland.
-Its co-founders are Katie Lenanton, Neicia Marsh, Orlan Ohtonen and Selina Väliheikki.
+The community chorus was followed by a discussion led by Mandy Harris Williams of Women’s Center for Creative Work and Helsinki’s Feminist Culture House (FCH), an intersectional feminist organization that supports people of colour and trans, non-binary, gender non-conforming, black, disabled or immigrant artists in Finland.
+Its co-founders are Katie Lenanton, Neicia Marsh, Orlan Ohtonen, and Selina Väliheikki.
 Feminist Culture House aims to function as a supportive structure for artists in Helsinki.